 Hard money loans are funded by private lenders, so there is less red tape involved in processing the applications or financing the loan.
 This is beneficial for the borrower because he can acquire the loan quickly.
 However, it’s essential to know how many loans the lender has already funded and what the loan default rate is.
 Underwriting flexibility gives the hard money lender the freedom to set rates based on risks.
 Borrowers with more real estate experience with a proven record of completed fix-and-flips can expect to receive a lower rate than an inexperienced investor without a track record of success.
 But a high default rate could indicate that underwriting principles are either bad or predatory.

-On the whole, hard money loans fill a particular niche- real estate development.
+On the whole, hard money loan fills a particular niche- real estate development.
 But it’s a powerful tool for those who see the potential in a specific property.
 If you think this is the way to earn $, make sure you understand what you’re getting into before signing any papers.
 And don’t forget, have a well-thought-out exit strategy as well.